Why Aren’t We All Wearing American-Grown Hemp?

 We were promised hemp fashion.

 It seemed like it might finally happen in 2018, when the Farm Bill removed hemp as a controlled substance.
-There’s since been a gold rush into growing hemp.
-It’s already a $1 billion market, and sales are projected to double by 2022.
+There was a gold rush into growing hemp, with 580,000 acres planted in 2019.

 First discovered thousands of years ago in the Himalayas, hemp was used to make Christopher Columbus’ sails, the first American flag, and is rumored to be the fabric for the original Levi jeans.
 Why can’t we get it together and bring all-American hemp back to our fields, our mills, and our homes?

 Well, as with many things in sustainable fashion, the hype has gotten way ahead of the actual facts.
 Let’s get into it.

 How Sustainable Is Hemp?